safops/.github/profile/README.md

 * Nicholasville, MY
 * Hugheston, WV

 We, the servants of the Creator are using these earthquakes (our foreknowledge) as an additional means of our identity verification.
 It is impossible to predict an earthquake.
+The best verification done by [saying a prayer](https://github.com/orgs/serviCreator/discussions/10)
+🙏.

 ### Suggested Listening
 * [When the Doves Cry](https://music.youtube.com/watch?v=FcKE-1NlNlg&sq=1&si=hjLMmWdvKuSkXLyO)